 If you want to try going Tseru by walking, start from Sankar Road and ask people for shortcuts.
 I will try this in my next visit.

-The lunch was special thukpa (Rs.130) at Tenzin Dickey Kitchen.
+The lunch was special Yhukpa (Rs.130) at Tenzin Dickey Kitchen.
 It was too rich for my taste.
 The potato Momos (Rs.150) for dinner were completely worthless.

-I am sure the information above will be very useful for anyone planning a trip to Ladakh on a budget or by Public transport.
+I am sure the information above on a solo woman trip to Ladakh was of help.
 If you have any further questions, please feel free to ask in the comments section below or at our Community Forum and I will be glad to answer.